xfilipesantosx/ppgcc/README.md

 # ppgcc
-Códigos desenvolvidos durante o PPGCC.
+Códigos desenvolvidos durante as disciplinas do PPGCC.